Create an Enterprise Architecture Blueprint - Big Five #1

 • Switch the blueprint in normal mode and watch your blueprint (having the visual items being interpreted)

-• You can, of course, design a separate Strategy and Transformation blueprint or design a solution blueprint or roadmap for a certain project or solution.
+• You can, of course, design a separate Strategy and Transformation blueprint or a solution blueprint or roadmap for a certain project or solution.

-• Also you can build an AS-IS Blueprint or TO-BE Blueprint and define the GAP between them and present that GAP.
+• Also, you can build an AS-IS Blueprint or TO-BE Blueprint and define the GAP between them and present that GAP.

 • Publish the blueprint to the Viewer and share it with your stakeholders.